andreassolberg/jso/README.md

 * `presenttoken`: OPTIONAL How to present the token with the protected calls.
 Values can be `qs` (in query string) or `header` (default; in authorization header).
 * `default_lifetime` : OPTIONAL Seconds with default lifetime of an access token.
 If set to `false`, it means permanent.
 * `permanent_scope`: A scope that indicates that the lifetime of the access token is infinite. (not yet tested.)
+* `isDefault`: Some OAuth providers does not support the `state` parameter.
+When this parameter is missing, the consumer does not which provider that is sending the access_token.
+If you only provide one provider config, or set isDefault to `true` for one of them, the consumer will assume this is the provider that sent the token.
+* `scope`: For providers that does not support `state`: If state was not provided, and default provider contains a scope parameter we assume this is the one requested...
+Set this as the same list of scopes that you provide to `ensure_tokens`.

 ## Authorization